Calumet College of St. Joseph

-Calumet College of St. Joseph (or, Calumet College) is a private Roman Catholic college in Whiting, Indiana.
+Calumet College of St. Joseph (or, Calumet College) is a private Catholic college in Hammond, Indiana, United States.
 It was founded in 1951 as an extension of Saint Joseph's College and is associated with the Missionaries of the Precious Blood.
-In fall 2017, it enrolled 624 undergraduates and 210 graduate students.
+In fall 2022, it enrolled 658 undergraduates and 95 graduate students.

 History

 In 1951, St. Joseph's College of Rensselaer, Indiana, opened an extension in Lake County, Indiana.
 It was known as the Calumet Center.
 Most of its courses were taught in borrowed classrooms provided by the Bishop Noll Institute in Hammond and St. John the Baptist Church in Whiting.
 In 1960, the Board of Control authorized the expansion of this two-year extension into a full four-year, degree-granting college.
 In doing so, the institution became the first college in the Calumet Region to offer baccalaureate degrees.
 At that time, St. Joseph's College Calumet Campus moved into a new building, a former furniture store in East Chicago.
 Classes and administrative work were conducted in this building, which served the college for 15 years and later became the Administration Building.
 The East Chicago Campus continued to grow throughout the 1960s.
 Buildings were donated or acquired on Indianapolis Boulevard and Olcott Avenue to provide classroom and office space, a library, laboratories, a theater, a communications center and student recreational facilities.
 In summer 1971, the college was renamed St. Joseph Calumet College.
 It officially separated from St. Joseph's College on November 15, 1973, when articles of incorporation were filed with the state of Indiana.
 On December 31, 1973, the American Oil Company deeded its research and development facilities and 256 acre of land to Calumet College.
 The college moved into its new facilities in January 1976 and is now using the largest of the 23 buildings on the site.